bkamapantula/workshop-textbook-search/README.md

-# Workshop on creating a textbook search app
+# Creating a textbook search app
-A search application for textbooks.

 This workshop
 - is an introduction to the Python ecosystem of embeddings, vector databases.